-The Provost and Vice President for Academic Affairs, Dr. Thomas Hawley, serves as the chief academic officer for the University, with the deans and directors of the academic support units reporting to Provost Hawley.
+The provost and vice president for academic affairs, Dr. Alan LaFave, is the chief academic officer for the university, and the person to whom the deans and directors of the academic support units report.

 The Office of Academic Affairs oversees undergraduate, graduate and professional education at Northern, which offers programs at the certificate, associate, baccalaureate, and masters levels within four academic units: the College of Arts and Sciences, the School of Business, the School of Education, and the School of Fine Arts.

 The provost works closely with all deans to ensure that Northern recruits and retains exceptional faculty and offers high-quality academic programs.